How do I get started?

 Services for employees and faculty

-While Student Mental Health and Counseling Services serves MIT students, MIT offers MyLife Services as a benefit for faculty, staff, postdoc associates and postdoc fellows, and household members.
+While Student Mental Health & Counseling Services serves MIT students, MIT offers MyLife Services as a benefit for faculty, staff, postdoc associates and postdoc fellows, and household members.
 MyLife Services provides up to four free and confidential counseling sessions per person, per concern, with a licensed mental health professional.
 If you or your household member continue to see a mental health professional for an ongoing concern after those four sessions, you may use your health insurance coverage, and copayments may be required.